tinusha-priyamanka-99/Real_Estate_Price_Predictor/README.md

  - Develop a web interface to predict real estate prices
  -
 ## Dataset
 The dataset used in this project is from Kaggle.
-You can download it here.